cuusoo-labs/databricks-bootcamp/README.md

 # Databricks Bootcamp

+This bootcamp has been prepared in collaboration between [Cuusoo](https://www.cuusoo.com.au/) and [Databricks](https://databricks.com/).

 The bootcamp aims to provide participants with:

 - Ability to perform data engineering tasks with Databricks, including batch and stream ingestion.
 - Deep understanding of the delta lake file format in relation to the data lakehouse architecture.